Plumbiu/tiny-fast-glob/README.md

 # tiny-fast-glob

-The simplest glob method implementation.
-4x faster than fast-glob.
+The simplest and fastest glob method implementation.

 # Feature

-- ⚡️163x faster than fast-glob and 18x faster than tiny-glob
+- ⚡️Super fast(at least 15x faster than `fast-glob`)
 - 📦Super lightweight.

 # Install